scottpetrovic/krita-org-hugo/content/en/posts/2017/google-summer-of-code-2017-kritas-students-introduce-themselves.md

 ### Aniketh Girish: Integrate Krita With share.krita.org

 I'm Aniketh Girish.
 I’m a first-year Computer Science and Engineering student pursuing my bachelor’s from Amrita University.
 I’m an active member of the FOSS club in our university (FOSS@Amrita).
 I started contributing to KDE in September 2016.
 I was selected for Season of KDE(KDE-SoK) 2016-17, in which I worked on the project Kstars.
-I was invited as a speaker for KDE India Conference 2017 in IIT Guwahati, where I gave a talk on the topic “Object tracking using OpenCV and Qt”.
+I was invited as a speaker for KDE India Conference 2017 in IIT Guwahati, where I gave a talk on the topic "Object tracking using OpenCV and Qt".
 I have also contributed to other projects of KDE like Konsole, KIO and several more.

 My project for GSoC 2017 aims to integrate share.krita.org with our Krita application.
 I intend to accomplish this project using the Open Collaboration Services called libattica.
 I will create a user friendly GUI for it as well.